ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/latent_tuberculosis/index.rst

 ++++++++++++++++++
-Latent tuberculosis infection (LTBI) is defined as a state of persistent immune response to stimulation by Mycobacterium tuberculosis antigens with no evidence of clinically manifest active TB.
+Latent tuberculosis infection (LTBI) is defined as a state of persistent immune response to stimulation by Mycobacterium tuberculosis antigens with no evidence of clinically manifested active TB.
 [WHO]_

 What is active TB?
 ++++++++++++++++++
 Active tuberculosis, also known as reactivation TB.
 It occurs when individual's immune system becomes weakened and is no longer able to contain the latent bacteria; then the TB bacteria become "active", overwhelm the immune system and cause a person to become ill.
-[UpToDate]_ In GBD, active TB consist of 6 child
+[UpToDate]_ In GBD, active TB consists of 6 child
 causes: Drug-susceptible TB, Multidrug-resistant TB, Extensively drug-resistant TB, HIV/AIDS - Drug-susceptible TB, HIV/AIDS - Multidrug-resistant TB, and HIV/AIDS - Extensively drug-resistant TB.

 TB progression
 ++++++++++++++
-Active TB disease developed within 2 years called fast progression, Individuals who do not have rapid progression are classified as having slow-progressing latent tuberculosis infection.
+Active TB disease developed within 2 years is called fast progression.
+Individuals who do not have rapid progression are classified as having slow-progressing latent tuberculosis infection.
 With latent infection, individuals experience no adverse health effects and will not transmit Mycobacterium tuberculosis, but they face